 where $C\in\mathbb{S}^n$, $A_j\in\mathbb{S}^n$, $b_j\in\mathbb{R}$ ($j=1,2,\ldots,m$), and $\langle A,B\rangle:=\sum_{i,j=1}^nA_{i,j}B_{i,j}$ is the inner product over $\mathbb{S}^n$.
 The space of symmetric matrices is denoted as ${\mathbb S}^n:=\{X\in\mathbb{R}^{n\times n}\mid X_{i,j}=X_{j,i} \ (1 \leq i < j \leq n) \}$ and the semidefinite cone is defined as ${\cal S}^n_+:=\{X\in\mathbb{S}^n\mid d^TXd\ge0 \ \mbox{for any} \ d\in\mathbb{R}^n \}$.

-SDPs are theoretically attractive because they can be solved in polynomial time to any desired precision.
-However, it is difficult to solve large-scale SDPs even using the state-of-the-art solvers, such as Mosek \cite{mosek}.
-One technique to overcome this deficiency is to relax the semidefinite constraint and solve the resulting easily handled problem using, e.g., linear programming (LP) or second order cone programming (SOCP).
-A typical relaxation technique is to replace the constraint $X \in \mathcal{S}_+^n$ by a relaxed constraint $X \in \mathcal{S}$, where $\mathcal{S}$ is a subset of $\mathbb{S}^n$ containing $\mathcal{S}_+^n$, i.e., $\mathcal{S}_+^n \subseteq \mathcal{S} \subseteq \mathcal{S}^n$.
-If $X \in \mathcal{S}$ is represented by linear constraints, the resulting problem becomes an LP and if $X \in \mathcal{S}$ is represented by second-order constraints, the resulting problem becomes an SOCP.
+SDP is theoretically attractive because it can be solved in polynomial time to any desired precision.
+However, it is difficult to solve large-scale SDP instances even using state-of-the-art solvers, such as Mosek \cite{mosek}.
+One technique to overcome this deficiency is to relax the semidefinite constraint and solve the resulting easier problem by using, e.g., linear programming (LP) or second order cone programming (SOCP).
+A typical relaxation technique is to replace the constraint $X \in \mathcal{S}_+^n$ with a relaxed constraint $X \in \mathcal{S}$, where $\mathcal{S}$ is a subset of $\mathbb{S}^n$ containing $\mathcal{S}_+^n$, i.e., $\mathcal{S}_+^n \subseteq \mathcal{S} \subseteq \mathbb{S}^n$.
+If $X \in \mathcal{S}$ is described by linear constraints, the resulting problem becomes an LP problem and if $X \in \mathcal{S}$ is described by second-order constraints, the resulting problem becomes an SOCP problem.
 Such a set ${\cal S}$ is called an outer approximation of ${\cal S}^n_+$.
-There are two kinds of approximation, i.e., inner approximation and outer approximation, and an inner approximation (an outer approximation) of ${\cal S}^n_+$ can be obtained by constructing the dual cone of an outer approximation (an inner approximation).
-We focus on the outer approximations of ${\cal S}^n_+$ and refer to them as approximations of ${\cal S}^n_+$ throughout this paper.
+There are two kinds of approximation, i.e., inner approximation and outer approximation.
+An inner approximation (outer approximation) of ${\cal S}^n_+$ can be obtained by constructing the dual cone of an outer approximation (inner approximation).
+We will focus on the outer approximations of ${\cal S}^n_+$ and refer to them as approximations of ${\cal S}^n_+$ throughout this paper.

 Several sets have been used as approximations of the semidefinite cone, including the $k$-PSD closure, namely ${\cal S}^{n,k}$ (\cite{blekherman2020}) and the dual cone of the set of diagonally dominant matrices (resp., scaled diagonally dominant matrices), namely ${\cal DD}_n^*$ (resp., ${\cal SDD}_n^*$) (\cite{ahmadi2017dsos}).
-Multiple experimental results have shown the efficiency of cutting-plane methods using these approximations (\cite{ahmadi2017dsos}, \cite{bertsimas2020}, \cite{wang2021}).
+Multiple experiments have shown the efficiency of cutting-plane methods using these approximations (\cite{ahmadi2017dsos}, \cite{bertsimas2020}, \cite{wang2021}).
 Although the inclusive relationship of these approximations has been given (see, e.g. \cite{ahmadi2017dsos}, \cite{bertsimas2020}), theoretical analyses of how well these sets approximate the semidefinite cone have been limited.